hukumka/build_iced_example_with_nix/README.md

 In order to build those steps were needed:

-1. Initilize the shell by running `nix develop`
+1. Initilize the shell by running `nix develop` \n
 ```nix develop```

 3. Generate lock file.
 Result already in repo, so it is needed only then you will be recreating it in your project.